 Which extracts data where color is "RED", respecting upper and lower case.

-Notice the position of TRUE corresponds to the row where the color is "RED".
+Notice the position of TRUE values in this array corresponds to the rows where the color is "RED".

-This array returned directly to the FILTER function as the "include" argument.
-FILTER uses the array to filter data, and returns three rows where the color is "RED".
+This array returned directly to the FILTER function as the include argument.
+FILTER uses the array to filter the range B5:D15, and returns the three rows where the color is "RED".
 Rows where the color is "Red" are not included.

 The SEARCH function returns the position of the search string when found, and the #VALUE! error if not found.
 We use this fact to test whether the search string is found by using the ISNUMBER function to "catch" valid numeric positions.
 ISNUMBER...